orhaimwerthaim/AOS-WebAPI/docs/version2/SDL_documentation.md

 In some cases, the initial state of the robot is not deterministic.
 Users can generatively describe the initial state distribution using C++ code.
 Conceptually, the initial state distribution is described by using this code to sample an infinite number of states representing the initial state distribution.
-C++ code is usually deterministic, yet SDL provides methods to sample from known distributions.
+C++ code is usually deterministic, yet SDL provides methods to sample from known distributions. state variables are reffered to by `state.<state variable name>` e.g., `state.x`.
+The initial belief can assign the `state.` set of state variables.
+Their definition code sets their initial value.
 ```
 bool p = 0.8;
 bool sample = AOS.Bernoulli(p);